 Like other small cuts or tears to the skin, an anal fissure will often heal by itself within a few weeks.

-However, you should see your GP if you have an anal fissure as they can give you advice and medications to help ease your symptoms and allow the fissure to heal more quickly.
+However, you should see a GP if you have an anal fissure as they can give you advice and medicines to help ease your symptoms and allow the fissure to heal more quickly.

-Most anal fissures will heal with treatment, although they can happen again easily, particularly if you don't follow the self-help advice outlined below.
+Most anal fissures will heal with treatment, although they can happen again easily, particularly if you do not follow self-help advice.

-There are a number of self-help measures your GP may recommend to relieve constipation and reduce the pain caused by anal fissures.
+There are a number of self-help measures the GP may recommend to relieve constipation and reduce the pain caused by anal fissures.

-Relieving constipation can allow anal fissures to heal and reduce the chances of further fissures developing in the future.
+Relieving constipation can allow anal fissures to heal and reduce the chance of further fissures developing in the future.